StickyBeat/StickyTemplate/README.md

 Defining multiple templates in a single HTML file (or string)
 -------------------------------------------------------------

-Elements with an id attribute are removed from template contents and defined as templates of their own.
+Elements with a data-sticky-template attribute are removed from template contents and defined as templates of their own.

 table.html: